California during World War II: Hollywood

+Disney famously dedicated a large portion of their business to making propaganda films.

 War Bond sales

 To help pay for the war the U.S. sold war bonds.
 With its booming economy during World War II, Californians was one of the top of U.S. War Bonds sold.
 Much of the advertising for war bonds was donated.
 The spirit of sacrifice was never stronger for the defense of democracy and a way of honoring the sacrifices of American troops.
 Named after the 1942 Hollywood Victory Caravan, Paramount-produced film promoted bond sales in a 1945, post War.
 The short film included Bing Crosby, Bob Hope, Alan Ladd, William Demarest, Franlin Pangborn, Barbara Stanwyck, Humphrey Bogart, and others.
 Other heroes like boxing Joe Louis and Joe DiMaggio sold war bonds.
 Albert Einstein donated the original copies of his manuscript on the theory of relativity for auction to raise money for war bonds.

 California National Guard

 California National Guard was mobilized and called to active duty in August 1940.
 The US Army recruited the first group to deploy to the war in Europe.
 The others troops called up were sent to the Pacific war.
 Between 1940 and 1941 about 12,000 California National Guard troops were called up to service in federal duty.
 Some troops were used for the defense of California and Hawaii.
 California National Guard was used for coast patrols, security guards for the Army Air Force bases, railroad bridges, rail tunnels and major dams.
 Major training bases are Camp Roberts and Camp San Luis Obispo.